pslucas0212/Part-4-Preparing-for-VMWare-Integration/README.md

 The domain has been associated.
 ```

 You will now see the update in the Red Hat Satellite console.
-Remember how to navigate to Organization page for the Operations Department organziation?
+Do you remember how to navigate to Organization page for the Operations Department organziation?
 Follow the same steps above that we used to naviage to the moline locations page.

-Here's a reminder how to navigate in the Satellite console Domains selection for the Operations Department organization.
+Here's a reminder for you how to navigate in the Satellite console Domains selection for the Operations Department organization.
 1. Chose Administer -> Organizations from the left side navigation bar.
 2. On the Organziations page, click the Operations Department link.
 3. Click the Domains option on the Organziations > Edit Operations Department page.